benoithusson/website-resume/README.md

 IMPORTANT !
 =====
-For the page "education.html", write the command line in the terminal before click on the "ajax request button" : json-server --watch db.json
+For the page "education.html", write the command line in the terminal before to click on the "ajax request button" : json-server --watch db.json

 TO-DO :